The extremal point process for branching random walk with stretched exponential displacements

 converges in distribution to a random shift of the Gumbel law.
 Such results were obtained recently for constant $\ell$ in the case $r \leq 2/3$, see~\cite{dyszewski:max:2022}.
 Our proof relies on precise large deviation estimates for sums of i.i.d. random variables with stretched exponential tails.
-Since the corresponding results established in the sixties~\cite{1969:nagaev:integral, 1969:nagaev:integral2} were too implicit for our needs, we revisit the problem and provide a more explicit description of the large deviation probabilities on the polynomial scale.\\
+Since the corresponding results established in the sixties~\cite{1969:nagaev:integral, 1969:nagaev:integral2} were too implicit for our needs, we revisit the problem and provide a more explicit description of the large deviation probabilities on the polynomial scale.

 The paper is organized as follows.
 In Section~\ref{sec:prel} we give a precise description of the model and our assumptions.
 Our main results, Theorem \ref{thm:2:main} and Corollary \ref{cor:main}, are presented in Section~\ref{sec:main}.
-We will look at the BRW as a tree-indexed random walk.
 In Sections~\ref{sec:trimming} and~\ref{sec:dec} we present the main steps of our arguments, namely trimming and decoupling of the random weighted tree.
-Lastly, in Section~\ref{sec:lim} we give the final arguments of our proof and in Section~\ref{sec:LD} we prove precise large deviations for sums of stretched exponential random variables, which may be of independent interest.\\
+Lastly, in Section~\ref{sec:lim} we give the final arguments of our proof and in Section~\ref{sec:LD} we prove precise large deviations for sums of stretched exponential random variables, which may be of independent interest.

 Throughout the article we write $g(t) \sim f(t)$ for two functions $f, g \colon \R \to \R$ whenever